gkarsay/parlatype/footpedals/footpedals.md

 The _Infinity IN-USB-2_ is a very sturdy, industrial-quality, 3-pedal device.
 It can be purchased (amongst other places) on Amazon.

 ### Parlatype Installation
-Ensure that you have Parlatype installed as per your ususal installation procedure.
+Ensure that you have Parlatype installed as per your usual installation procedure.
 The following instructions have been tested with `Ubuntu 16.04 LTS`, but should also work with other Linux distributions.

 ### Create UDEV Rule
 For this footpedal to be used as a "keyboard" you will need a `udev` rule: